 Completion of Tuberculosis (TB) testing and volunteer forms

-Once accepted into the program, the applicant must be tested for TB two times.
+Once accepted into the program, the applicant must be tested for TB.
 This is an Indiana State Department of Health requirement.
 The Volunteer Office will provide the applicant with additional information and authorization to have the testing done at one of the Deaconess Comp Centers, at no charge.

 Emergency Department volunteer applicants must provide proof of immunizations.
 Their immunization history will be reviewed by Comp Center staff.
-If it is determined that immunizations are not up-to-date, the applicant will be asked to have a titer drawn at the Comp Center (at the expense of Deaconess) to determine immunity.
-If the titer indicates immunization is needed, the applicant will need to do so at his/her expense.
+If it is determined that immunizations are not up-to-date, the applicant will be asked to update their immunizations (at their expense) and provide documentation to the volunteer office.

 Once all requirements have been completed, a start date will be scheduled.
 All completed forms will be collected at this time, in addition to proof of TB testing and any other applicable health requirements.